5151 Côte-Ste-Catherine, Montreal | T 514.345.2627

 6. Collections of poetry, short stories or essays are eligible as long as at least 51% of the entire book is comprised of new text.
 “New” text includes individual pieces – i.e., stories, poems, or essays – not previously published in magazines or journals, including electronic publications.

-7. “Graphic novels” are eligible, both fiction and non-fiction, as long as there is a significant textual component.
+7. “Graphic novels” are eligible, both fiction and non-fiction, if there is a significant textual component.
 The illustrator is eligible for half the prize money if said illustrator is named on the title page of the book and/or otherwise given credit equal to the writer.

 8. Anthologies are eligible only if they contain a substantial introduction by the editor(s).

-10. Notwithstanding #9, rewritten, expanded or otherwise altered books may be considered eligible if deemed a new book by JPL.
+10. Notwithstanding #9, rewritten, expanded, or otherwise altered books may be eligible if deemed a new book by JPL.

 Books may be submitted by publishers or authors.